caramdache/growable-uitextview/README.md

 	    self
 	  end

 Next, let's create our UITableView.
-We want the delegates to bet set properly and the cell should be in editing mode so the UITextView can be typed in.
+We want the delegates to bet set properly.

 	class MyUITableViewController < UITableViewController
 	  def viewDidLoad